PUBLIC VENTURES LLC

 Securities Lending Program

-If you sign up to participate in a securities lending program available through your account at MDB, you’ll be allowing our clearing firm to borrow any Fully-Paid Securities in your account and loan these out in the securities lending market to third parties who want to sell short.
-Our clearing firm receives a fee for this stock loan and shares a portion of the fee with MDB.
+If you sign up to participate in a securities lending program available through your account at Public Ventures, you’ll be allowing our clearing firm to borrow any Fully-Paid Securities in your account and loan these out in the securities lending market to third parties who want to sell short.
+Our clearing firm receives a fee for this stock loan and shares a portion of the fee with Public Ventures.
 You will be paid interest based on a percentage of the net income received by the clearing firm for lending your securities.
 You will not have direct control over when to initiate or terminate loans of specific shares; however, you can sell your shares at any time or terminate your participation in the program.

 Please review further disclosures on our clearing firm’s securities lending program at interactivebrokers.com/Fully-Paid Securities Lending Program Disclosure.

-Recommending a client rollover an existing workplace retirement plan, such as a 401K, into an Individual Retirement Account (IRA) creates an inherent conflict of interest as we would have a financial incentive to recommend that a customer invests those assets with MDB, because we will be paid on those assets, for example, through commissions and/or fees.
+Recommending a client rollover an existing workplace retirement plan, such as a 401K, into an Individual Retirement Account (IRA) creates an inherent conflict of interest as we would have a financial incentive to recommend that a customer invests those assets with Public Ventures, because we will be paid on those assets, for example, through commissions and/or fees.

 Before moving assets you should consider a variety of factors including, but not limited to: